-|Supplement Name||SM Cost||Action(s)||Usefulness for COVID-19||Dose||Notes|
+|Supplement Name||SM Cost||Action(s)||Importance / usefulness for COVID-19||Dose||Notes|

-|Quercetin||$6 / bottle of 50||Antiviral - Zinc ionophore, may also alleviate cytokine storms.||Potentially very||unclear (typical dose for allergies is 500-1000mg, which seems reasonable for prevention.
+|Quercetin||$6 / bottle of 50||Antiviral - Zinc ionophore, helps alleviate cytokine storms.
+Helps shift immune CD4+ polarization from Th2 dominant to Th1.||Very.||Unclear (typical dose for allergies is 500-1000mg, which seems reasonable for prevention.
 Dose for treatment of active infection might be 7-8 grams or more.)||Found in many foods, but unclear if high doses in supplements are safe during pregnancy.|

-|Luteolin||n/a (don't currently stock)||Inhibits furins, which are enzymes that allow the virus to bind to cellular receptors.||Unclear, but good theoretical support.||unclear|
+|Luteolin||N/A (don't currently stock)||Inhibits furins, which are enzymes that allow the virus to bind to cellular receptors.||Unclear, but good theoretical support.||Unclear|

 |Drug Name||Availability||SM Cost||Action(s)||Usefulness for COVID-19||Notes|